Charleston Car Accident Attorneys With A Proven Track Record

 - Medical bills: Until you are seriously injured, it can be hard to fully grasp how expensive medical treatment can be.
 Staying in the hospital, undergoing surgeries, filling prescriptions and participating in physical therapy and rehabilitation can quickly total in the tens of thousands or hundreds of thousands of dollars.
 This high cost can be burdensome even with the best health insurance.

 - Lost wages: Being seriously injured in a car accident often means suffering disabilities that are short-term, long-term or permanent.
-This, in turn, means being unable to work for long stretches of time and suffering lost wages and benefits as a result.
+This, in turn, means being unable to work for long periods and suffering lost wages and benefits.

-- Property damage costs: If you have been injured in a car accident, chances are that your vehicle has been damaged or totaled as well.
-You can seek compensation for the full value of any property damage expenses you’ve suffered as a result of the accident.
+- Property damage costs: If you have been injured in a car accident, chances are your vehicle has been damaged or totaled.
+You can seek compensation for the full value of any property damage expenses you’ve suffered due to the accident.

 - Pain, suffering and emotional anguish: Until you’re the one who is injured, it can be easy to overlook the nonvisible injuries caused by car accidents, such as pain, suffering and emotional distress.
 Those who are involved in crashes often suffer from the development of psychological conditions, such as depression and post-traumatic stress disorder (PTSD).

-Our lawyers can help you prove that your car accident would not have occurred but for the negligence of the at-fault driver.
-Examples of negligence that can lead to wrecks include drinking while driving, driving while distracted, speeding, failing to yield, driving aggressively and more.
+Our experienced Charleston car accident lawyers can help you prove that your accident would not have occurred but for the negligence of the at-fault driver.
+Examples of negligence that can lead to car wrecks include drinking while driving, driving while distracted, speeding, failing to yield, driving aggressively and more.

 We’ll work hard to prove fault.
 This means that as soon as you hire our law firm, we will open an investigation into your accident.
 We will talk to any witnesses, review the police report, travel to and photograph the accident scene, review vehicle damages and injuries, and, if necessary, hire experts to reconstruct the crash and determine what happened.
 If we can acquire sufficient evidence to unequivocally prove fault, then we will issue a demand letter against the at-fault party’s insurer.

 Nationwide, the average settlement is about $19,000 for car accident litigation involving injuries.
-While this might be an interesting statistic to hear, you should remember that it does not predict what your case might be worth.
-The highest settlement amounts and jury awards tend to come in cases with catastrophic injuries, because medical bills are often the biggest source of economic damages.
-If you required a long period of recovery during which you could not work, you may also be seeking a significant amount of compensation for lost wages.
+While this might be an interesting statistic to hear, you should remember that it does not predict your case’s worth.
+The highest settlement amounts and jury awards tend to come in cases with catastrophic injuries because medical bills are often the biggest source of economic damages.
+If you require a long period of recovery during which you could not work, you may also be seeking significant compensation for lost wages.